Skip to content

 In this step, you must create a consumer credit record and link it to the person resource of the relevant customer.

 The credit record contains the customer's credit data and history.
-Creating a credit record is usually required in lending products integrations as it's used for credit scoring to determine the customer's creditworthiness and eligibility.
+Creating a credit record is mandatory for Lending integrations, as it is used for credit scoring to determine the customer's creditworthiness and eligibility.

 POST /v1/persons/{person_id}/credit_records